j3t/jenkins-pipeline-cache-plugin/README.md

 [![CI](https://github.com/j3t/jenkins-pipeline-cache-plugin/actions/workflows/ci.yml/badge.svg)](https://github.com/j3t/jenkins-pipeline-cache-plugin/actions/workflows/ci.yml)

+> **WARNING**: Starting with 0.2.0, the *cache* step is replaced by the *fileCache* step.
+The *cache* step is still working, but you will get a warning (see https://github.com/j3t/jenkins-pipeline-cache-plugin/issues/20).

 A cloud native file cache for Jenkins pipelines.
 The files are stored in a S3-Bucket.
 The functionality is very similar to the one provided by [GitHub Actions](https://docs.github.com/en/actions/advanced-guides/caching-dependencies-to-speed-up-workflows).

 # Motivation